Heat Flow and Physical Properties Package: Mole penetrometer

 The mole is described as a "self-hammering nail" and was designed to burrow below the Martian surface while trailing a tether with embedded heaters and temperature sensors.
-The goal is to measure the thermal properties of Mars' interior, and thus reveal unique information about the planet's geologic history.
+The goal was to measure the thermal properties of Mars' interior, and thus reveal unique information about the planet's geologic history.

 The burrowing mole is a pointed cylinder with a smooth outer surface approximately 35 cm in length and 3.5 cm in diameter.
 It contains a heater to determine thermal conductivity during descent, and it trails a tether equipped with precise heat sensors placed at 10 cm intervals to measure the temperature profile of the subsurface.

 The mole penetrator unit is designed to be placed near the lander in an area about 3-m long and 2-m wide.
 The total mass of the system is approximately 3 kg and it consumes a maximum of 2 watts while the mole is active.

 For displacement, the mole uses a motor and a gearbox (provided by Maxon) and a cammed roller that periodically loads a spring connected to a rod that functions as a hammer.
 After release from the cam, the hammer accelerates downwards to hit the outer casing and cause its penetration through the regolith.
 Meanwhile, a suppressor mass travels upwards and its kinetic energy is compensated by gravitational potential and compression of a brake spring and wire helix on the opposite side of the mole.

 In principle, every 50 cm the probe puts out a pulse of heat and its sensors measure how the heat pulse changes with time.
 If the crust material is a thermal conductor, like metal, the pulse will decay quickly.
 The mole is first allowed to cool down for two days, then it is heated to about 10 C over 24 hours.
 Temperature sensors within the tether measure how rapidly this happens, which tells scientists the thermal conductivity of the soil.
 Together, these measurements yield the rate of heat flowing from the interior.

-The HP3 mole was originally expected to take about 40 days to reach 5 m deep.
-As the mole burrows, it also generates vibrations that SEIS can detect, which may yield information about the Martian subsurface.
+The HP3 mole was originally expected to take about 40 days to reach 5 m deep, but ultimately achieved only a few centimeters after more than a year of effort.
+As the mole burrows, it generates vibrations that SEIS can detect, which were hoped to yield information about the Martian subsurface.